.................................................................................................................................

 Like the couple in Queens, traffickers appear to be avoiding high-crime neighborhoods where they might be at greater risk of being robbed or detected.
 DEA agents in August found 20 pounds of fentanyl and heroin at a $4,000-a-month apartment overlooking Central Park.
 The building's exterior had appeared in episodes of the sitcom "Seinfeld" as the apartment of the Elaine Benes character.

 Inside, a Dominican drug gang was blending fentanyl and heroin in coffee grinders …And in some major New York drug cases, prosecutors say, their U.S. trafficking partners have been forced to send relatives to Mexico as insurance in case a deal goes bad.
-One major heroin dealer sent his own son
+One major heroin dealer sent his own son.

 Although the opioid boom hasn't led to more violence in New York, it has produced a staggering amount of death.
 The city had nearly 1,400 fatal overdoses last year, a 46 percent increase from 2015.
 Fentanyl showed up in 44 percent of autopsies….